ms609/tci/README.md

 # See also

-This functionality is now available via Rogter's [CollessLike](https://github.com/LuciaRotger/CollessLike) R package.
+This functionality is now available via Rogter's (unmaintained?)
+[CollessLike](https://github.com/LuciaRotger/CollessLike) R package.

 # References